 Read our full PrivateVPN review

 Our conclusions are based on personal experience with various Android VPN client options.
+Hopefully, they’ll be useful to those seeking a VPN for Android phone.
 Some things to consider:

 - Versatile VPNs are better than one-trick ponies.
 Not every user needs all (or even most) VPN functions, but that shouldn’t matter.
 The more you can do with a product, the better you’ve spent your money.